aduerig/shumi-chess/README.md

     Not prioritized.
 No particular order to them.
 All issues classified as either: a.
 Bug, or b.
 Failure (to chess requirements), or c.
 Sloth (slowdown) or d.
 Feature. ~~Crossed out~~ items are done, but under testing.

   * Bug: Get FEN button gives scrambled result when computer playyer is playing.
 Maybe this is OK, The scrambled FEN is seen both in the FEN box and the terminal of VSC.
-  * Sloth: Move structure is to big (56 bytes).
-For example look at en_passant_rights, or Piece or Color.
+  * Sloth: Move structure is to big (32 bytes).
+For example look at en_passant_rights, or .tp and .from.
   * Bug: --debug builds fail miserably.
 I need asserts(0), so I build release (default), but force asserts() on each file with a "#undef NDEBUG".
   * Bug: Forces promotions for the human to be to a queen.
 Problem with the interface I suppose.
 Need a new feature here.
   * Bug: Weird interface bug prevents shumi from promotion to other than queen.
 "7b/7b/8/8/1pk5/1n6/2p5/K7 w - - 0 1". (after white moves Ka2).
 Shumi comes up with c1=N. c1=Q leads to a stalemate and is not even considered by the engine. c1=N is the correct move and is checkmate.
 At every depth, the AI and engine correctly choses c1=N. But the interface somehow makes the c1=N move, translates it to c1=Q which is stalemate and the game is over and a draw.